West New York Office 436 58th Street

 At our law office, Jeffrey M. Bloom frequently works with the attorney representing the other spouse in visitation matters.
 Together we negotiate the visitation schedule based on our clients’ needs and the best interests of the children.

 A cooperative and reasonable approach to visitation matters saves clients time, money, and stress.
 During sessions with the other parent’s lawyer, our Bergen County attorney works to spell out the details of the visitation agreement.
 These details often focus on sharing or alternating holidays, special occasions, and vacations.
-To learn more about our approach to developing parenting time schedules for clients in Hudson County, Bergen County and across the state, contact our West New York or Hackensack law office.
+To learn more about our approach to developing parenting time schedules for clients in Hudson County, Bergen County and across the state, contact our West New York law office.

 Developing visitation schedules cooperatively allows for an outcome that works for everyone.
 When these schedules are imposed by a family court, they often work for no one.
 However, there are some circumstances where having the court involved in visitation matters is best for all concerned.
 We work with parents and the court to obtain supervised visitation in cases when the non-custodial parent has a history of drug abuse, alcohol problems, or domestic violence.
 In extraordinary cases, we have requested that the court deny an abusive parent child visitation rights.
 We work with child psychologists to be sure that any arrangements of this type will not damage the child.